Shuttle/shuttle-core/src/data/shuttle-core-data.md

 }
 ```

+There is an extension method `IDatabaseContextFactory.IsAvailable()` that maybe used to determine if the application is able to connect to the database.

 ## DbCommandFactory

 By default the `CommandTimeout` is set to `15` seconds by the `DbCommandFactory` implementation of the `IDbCommandFactory` interface.
 In order to change this timeout you can set it in the `<appSettings>` using a key `Shuttle.Core.Data.DbCommandFactory.CommandTimeout` as follows: